saidineshpola/job-search-gmail-mcp/README.md

 > Note: This server enables an MCP client to read, remove, and send emails.
 However, the client prompts the user before conducting such activities.

-## Demo Video

-Watch the following demo video to see the Gmail Server for MCP in action:

 ![Gmail Server Demo](/images/demo.mov)

 ## Components